SIDS Awareness & Safer Co-Sleeping

 Babywearing got us through the days and helped me transition from a panicked, exhausted new parent to, well, to one that occasionally got to eat and go to the loo.
 More than that, the wraps that he spent most of his early life in were instrumental in forging a bond and an understanding between us.
 Through carrying his little body against mine I learned to know when he was hungry or uncomfortable from the slightest wiggle or shift in position.
 I could feed him before he needed to cry for it and knew when his nappy needed changing before leakages or smells.
 We were as in tune as was possible in the haze of those exhausting, overwhelming, wonderful days... but it all went pear-shaped at night.

 The SIDS prevention advice was clear - “do not sleep on a bed, sofa or armchair with your baby” - so we persevered with seemingly endless, completely sleepless nights that flew in the face of all my motherly instincts.
 Our little man couldn’t understand why I wanted to put him down at night and, unsurprisingly, attempts to reason with him and explain that I was in fact only a short distance away on the other side of the pod screen did nothing to change his mind.
-When I reached the point I forgot my own name, we realised that bed-sharing was going to happen whether I liked it or not.
+When I reached the point of forgetting my own name, we realised that bed-sharing was going to happen whether I liked it or not.
 I just needed to ensure it happened as safely as possible.
 If you’re not familiar with the terminology, Wikipedia states that “co-sleeping is a a practice in which babies and young children sleep close to one or both parents, as opposed to in a separate room”.
 It’s often used to refer to ‘bed-sharing’, which specifically relates to sleeping in the same bed as your little one.

 I knew from my work that some factors seemed more common than others in cases of SIDS, but it was hard to find hard data showing the impact of variables like recreational drug or alcohol use, smoking or falling asleep on couches, on the SIDS statistics.
 I felt too guilty to ask my midwife or health visitor for advice on safer co-sleeping & ‘bed-sharing’ as all they’d ever said was “don’t do it”, so I was forced to do my own research.